Clinics & Services

 From the age of 25 to 49 you will be offered a cervical smear every three years and from the age of 50 to 64 you will be recalled every five years.
 Invitations are sent from PCSE (Primary Care Support England) and the smear is taken by either Practice Nurse Caroline Gaynor or Angela Lapworth.

-When you receive your invite please telephone the surgery on 772389 and option 3 to make a twenty minute appointment with the either of practice nurses mentioned above for a smear test.
+When you receive your invite please telephone the surgery on 772389 and option 3 to make a twenty minute appointment with the either of practice nurses mentioned above.

 Child Health Surveillance